flofriday/hackernews-notion-bridge/README.md

    - Website: URL
 5. Install all dependencies with `python3 -m pip install -r requirements.txt`
 6. Run the script with `python3 main.py`

+You can also see how I deploy this script in `deployment.md`.